-This is a short Excerpt from the Activate Core Life Force and Physical Regeneration live course, which will be held in Sacramento CA on February 23-24, 2019.
+This is a short Excerpt from the Activate Core Life Force and Physical Regeneration live course, which was held in Sacramento CA on February 23-24, 2019.

 The “Three Treasures” of Daoism are essential concepts in Chinese Medicine and Internal Alchemy, for cultivating our energy and consciousness to a higher level.

 Jing is often translated as “Essence”, and sometimes as “Seed” or “Sperm” depending on context.Jing is the creative power behind the physical body.

 Chi is often translated as “Vital Force” or “Breath”.
 Chi is the dynamic energy which streams through the body, linked to the breath.

 Shen is often translated as “Mind-Spirit”.
 Shen is the emotional-mental-spiritual power in the human being.

 In some types of Daoist Internal Alchemy, the Jing is refined into Chi (Essence into Breath), then Chi into Shen (Refining Breath into Spirit), then Shen into union with the Dao (Refining Spirit and Returning to Emptiness).

 A major anchor of the Jing (Essence) — the sexual and reproductive energy, the substantial / dense aspect of core life force which manifests the body– is the Kidneys.
 The Kidneys are the source of all creativity, whether physical procreation or the creation of any project, art, etc.